armagankaratosun/hands-on-containers/docs/readme.md

 title: Hands on with Containers
 ---

-Container Essentials: Docker, Kubernetes, and Beyond
+Container Essentials: Docker, Kubernetes, and beyond

 ## What you'll learn on this webpage